Make A Micro:bit Car

 - Connect the servo connectors to Pin 0 and Pin 1 on the Breakout Board.

-- Note that the colours of common servo cables don’t match the yellow, red, and black colour scheme exactly—match orange to the yellow pin, and brown to the black pin.
+Note that the colours of common servo cables don’t match the yellow, red, and black colour scheme of the breakout board exactly.
+Match the orange servo cable to the yellow pin, and the brown servo cable to the black pin.

 - What this does: resets the servos to fixed positions whenever we start!

-- The servo block in MakeCode takes values from 0 to 180.
+- The Servo block (coloured red) in MakeCode takes values from 0 to 180.
 You can find it under Advanced, then Pins.

-- For the continuous servos we’re using, a value of 90 is right in the middle, i.e., we’re telling the servo to “stay still”.
+- For the continuous servos we’re using, a value of 90 is right in the middle, in other words, we’re telling the servo to “stay still”.

 - Let’s make the wheels move!
-Add the following code shown to your Forever block.
+Add the code shown on the right to your Forever block.

 - The Digital Write Pin to 0 block is also found under Advanced, Pins.

 - What’s happening here?
 We’re turning one servo clockwise (180), while turning off the other servo.
-Then, after a short pause, we’re turning off the first servo, and turning the other anti-clockwise (0).
+Then, after a short pause, we’re turning off the former servo, and turning the latter servo anti-clockwise (0).
 Remember, 90 is straight ahead!

 - Why do we need to turn off one servo at a time?
 That’s because of battery power requirements—your micro:bit has trouble powering both servos at once.
 If you’re interested, you can explore using a DC motor with an external power source; email us to find out more!

-- Make sure to check that your motors are facing the right directions—you can change them by swapping the 0 and 180 values.
+- Make sure to check that your motors are facing the right directions—you can change the direction of travel of the motors by swapping the 0 and 180 values.

-When you’re ready to go, attach your battery pack to your micro:bit, and off you go!
-Be sure to personalise your car with some craft material to, umm, improve its aerodynamic properties…?
-For an extension, consider how you can hook up an ADKeyboard to control the motors manually, instead of having this move autonomously.
+- When you’re ready to go, attach your battery pack to your micro:bit, and off you go!
+Be sure to personalise your car with some craft material to improve its aerodynamic properties! ( ͡° ͜ʖ ͡°) For an extension, consider how you can hook up an ADKeyboard to control the motors manually, instead of having the car move autonomously.